How to Transfer Ownership of a Car in South Africa? Documents

 There’s a very important procedure everyone who owns a car in South Africa must take notice of: how to transfer ownership of a car.
 Whether you own a car or are about to buy one, you will have to know about this procedure eventually as, changing ownership of a vehicle is done when buying or selling it.
 As we are aware of the fact that this transaction happens often enough in South Africa, we didn’t want to leave you without this useful information.
-Next, you’ll read about the requirements, costs and how to make the changing of ownership in a useful way.
+Next, you’ll read about the requirements, costs and how to make the changing of ownership in a useful way, and the important at the moment to pick an insurance company or ask for different insurance quotes.

 What do I need to change ownership of a car in South Africa?